Henry Shukman: Co-Director and Lead Teacher

 Lydia Maier: Teacher

-Lydia has her MBA and is a Licensed Clinical Social Worker.
+MBA and is a Licensed Clinical Social Worker.
 She is the Dean of Student Affairs at Waynflete School.
 She began her career as an Instructor, Staff Trainer and Diversity Coordinator for Outward Bound programs where she led trips for all girls, cancer survivors, resettled refugees, urban youth, adjudicated young adults, and courses in life/career renewal.
 A trained Gestalt therapist she facilitates wellness programs in contemplative education, positive risk-taking and social emotional learning for students and adults.

 Yvonne Sebastian, Program Administrator

 Yvonne was born and raised in New Mexico.
 She has both her bachelor’s and master’s degrees in social work.
 She has dedicated her career to youth and adult education and community service; doing wilderness therapy, international community extension work in health and agriculture, substance abuse prevention and intervention, college student services and middle/high school counseling.
 She incorporated mindfulness techniques into her work and tries to maintain a daily meditative practice.